ocrmypdf/OCRmyPDF/docs/batch.md

   - A JSON string specifying any other arguments for `ocrmypdf.ocr`
 :::

-This service relies on polling to check for changes to the filesystem.
-It may not be suitable for some environments, such as filesystems shared on a slow network.
+This service uses native operating system filesystem notifications to detect changes.
+On some environments, such as filesystems shared on a slow network, these notifications may be unreliable; set `OCR_USE_POLLING=1` to fall back to polling in that case.

 A configuration manager such as Docker Compose could be used to ensure that the service is always available.